statikbe/laravel-filament-flexible-content-blocks/README.md

 - `spatie/laravel-sluggable`: for slugs
 - `spatie/laravel-translatable`: for translations as this works together with the first party filament translatable package.
 - `dereuromark/media-embed`: to support video embeds of [various media services](https://github.com/dereuromark/media-embed/blob/master/docs/supported.md).
+- `openai-php/laravel`: to generate content and add other smart features ;-).

 ## Usage

-There is [an example implementation](./example) of all the package features, which includes:
+There is [an example project](https://github.com/statikbe/laravel-filament-package-sampler) of all the package features, which includes:
 - migrations
-- data models
+- data models for default & translatable pages
 - Filament resources & pages
 - Http controllers
 - views
+- a data seeder to generate test pages

-You can use this as a starting point to see how the package can be used for a simple page (there are two models for both regular and translated content).
+You can use this as a starting point to see how the package can be used for a CMS pages.
 Below we briefly discuss how to setup a migration, a model and a Filament resource in four steps.
 In the future, we want to add question-based commands to create these, see [roadmap](#roadmap).